New Sask. Highway Patrol gives vehicle enforcement officers expanded policing powers | CBC News

 According to the province, the Saskatchewan Highway Patrol will act as a support to the police service.

+Have a comment for the reporter on this story?
+Send an email to Alicia Bridges.

+"I think our members have the attitude that they will wait and see whether this actually helps, we're optimistic that it will," said Orb on Sunday.
 SARM president Ray Orb welcomed the change, saying his association has repeatedly noted that improving response times to emergency situations is a high priority for rural residents.

 He said the RCMP joined a SARM tour of rural Saskatchewan where they discussed how the Protection and Response Team is expected to reduce rural crime.